innoloft/Frontend-Application/README.md

 - Map should display company address of the product

 ## Editing Product
-It should be possible to edit the attributes of the product as well as add new once.
+It should be possible to change the description, edit the attributes as well as add new ones.
 The categories and business-models should be editable with a simple text input and the TRL with a dropdown.
+For editing the description follow the WYSIWYG methodology.
-For editing follow WYSIWYG methodology.
 When saving the product a PUT request has to be made to the API.
 Please keep in mind that the API itself **will not save your request**.
 ### Example Mockup
 ![mockup](mockup.jpg)